noyo-technologies/backend-coding-challenge/README.md

 - Obtuse or complex python language features or skills.

-We are a python shop and expect you to have an elementary understanding of python language features (or can learn them quickly), particularly those found in many other modern languages.
+We are a python shop and expect you to have a basic understanding of python language features (or can learn them quickly), particularly those found in many other modern languages.

+Hint: Brush up on classes, functions, loops, if-else control flow, iterators, dictionaries, lists, tuples, datetime.date

 *This challenge should not require in-depth python knowledge or a deep understanding of any third-party Library.
 To that end, here are is a quick [Cheat sheet](#cheat-sheet) designed to get you over hurdles that are not particularly part of this evaluation*